scoknig/personal-site/content/design-archive/index.md

 draft: false
 ---

 One of the fun parts of having your own website is that you can make it look however you want.
-I'm always tinkering with the designs, themes, and palettes of this site and I thought it'd be a fun ongoing project to keep an archive here using the [Wayback Machine](https://archive.org/web/web.php) from Internet Archive.
+I'm always tinkering with the designs, themes, and palettes of this site and I thought it'd be a fun ongoing project to keep an archive here using the [Wayback Machine](https://web.archive.org/save) from Internet Archive.

 ## Theme Snapshots

 [ Snapshot Date --- Notes ]

+[August 24, 2024](https://web.archive.org/web/20240824223430/https://scottk.mba/) --- No major changes.
+Updated the dark background color to a darker navy to improve contrast and readability.

 [August 10, 2024](https://web.archive.org/web/20240810143518/https://scottk.mba/) --- Not a major theme change by any means.
 Updated the accent color from Nike Volt green to a yellow that looks more in alignment with the soft yellow used for all text on the site.